rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - Waiting for a rebuild after making a small change
 - Waiting for CI workflows that build Rust code
-- `cargo check` and `cargo build` not sharing compilation cache
-- `cargo check` and `cargo clippy` not sharing compilation cache
 - Waiting for an IDE to show me inline error/warning annotations
+- *cargo* and my IDE blocking each other
+- *cargo check* and *cargo build* not sharing compilation cache
+- *cargo check* and *cargo clippy* not sharing compilation cache
-- `cargo` rebuilding everything from scratch and I do not understand why
+- *cargo* rebuilding everything from scratch and I do not understand why
-- `cargo` and my IDE blocking each other

-Priority:
+Options:

 - Big problem for me
 - Could be improved, but does not limit me
 - Not an issue for me at all

+### How do you primarily examine compilation errors in your code?

+Type: select all that apply (optional)

+- Using code editor (e.g. inline annotations)
+- Using terminal commands (e.g. *cargo check*)
+- Other (open response)

+### If you use Cargo, how often do you use the following commands after each change to Rust code?

+Type: matrix (optional)

+Commands:

+- *cargo check*
+- *cargo clippy*
+- *cargo test*
+- *cargo run* / *cargo build*

+Frequency:

+- After every code change
+- Only after I have resolved other issues
+- Only after I am done (e.g. before committing code)
+- Never

 ## Workarounds